AGSArchitect/GrowthModeling/README.md

 ## Configuration

-The following is a serialized configuration file containing the default values for all coefficients. xxx xxx xxx xxx xxx xxx xxx.
+The following is a serialized configuration file containing the default values for all coefficients.

 ```
 {